After Mother’s Day last month, and then Father’s Day last weekend, have your kids ever asked you, “Hey, what about Son’s Day or Daughter’s Day?”

 The first thing you should know is that Kid’s Day is on the first day of summer—the day with the most daylight hours.
-This year, the actual summer solstice falls either late on June 20th or very early on the 21st, depending on which time zone you’re in.
-To make it easier, let’s call it Friday, June 21st.
+The actual summer solstice is usually either on June 20th or 21st, depending on which time zone you’re in.
+To make it easier, let’s call it June 21st.

 Here’s how Todd started celebrating Kid’s Day:

 I have to admit there is satisfaction in having originated the holiday known as Kid’s Day, although I find it hard to believe that some well-meaning greeting card company hasn’t come up with the idea to sell cards.
 I mean if there is Boss’s Day, Secretary’s Day, In-law’s Day, and Postal Carriers-who-deliver-by-car Day, you’d think they’d have come up with Kid’s Day.

 My inspiration came a few days before Father’s Day last year.
 Ben and Sam were being loudly secretive about the gift they had made, hoping to entice me to the point of frustration.
 I played their game for a few minutes, and then as though a light had been flipped on in Ben’s head, the merriment came to a sudden stop and he asked, “Hey, we have Mother’s Day, and Father’s Day…” (I could see where this was headed), “Why don’t we have Kid’s Day?”